 Scripture and a litany of the saints prepare for a prayer of commendation where the priest or another minister entrusts the soul of the dying to God and invokes his mercy.
 For some, it gives permission for them to let go and accept their death.
 It concludes with the Hail Holy Queen where we ask for Mary’s prayers to help the soul at the hour of death.
 This rite can be very helpful and should not be omitted if at all possible.

 Once death has occurred, the same rite has a section of prayers after death.
 These consist of psalms and some ancient prayers for the dead.
 These prayers commend the soul to God and ask for forgiveness for his or her sins.
 In addition, we pray for the family and friends of the deceased.
 The body may be sprinkled with holy water as a final blessing.

 Death is perhaps the most difficult moment in our lives.
 The Church provides the apostolic pardon and other rites to help us prepare for death and our particular judgment.
 They can give us a sense of peace and serenity.
 We can experience the hope given by Christ who has conquered death by his death and shares with us his eternal life.

-Father James Goodwin is a priest of the Diocese of Fargo, North Dakota.
+Father James Goodwin is judicial vicar of the Diocese of Fargo.